BolajiAyodeji/Blogposts/ck3tyrb4j01kt6qs180hpzaso.md

 ## What is Auditing?

-Technical Audit (TA) is an audit performed by an auditor, engineer or subject-matter expert evaluates deficiencies or areas of improvement in a process, system or proposal ~ [Wikipedia](https://en.wikipedia.org/wiki/Technical_audit)
+Technical Audit (TA) is an audit performed by an auditor, engineer or subject-matter expert evaluates deficiencies or areas of improvement in a process, system, or proposal ~ [Wikipedia](https://en.wikipedia.org/wiki/Technical_audit)

 Accessibility Audit (AA) is an audit performed by a developer, engineer, or accessibility expert, which evaluates deficiencies or areas of improvement in building websites that comply with the [web accessibility guidelines](https://www.w3.org/WAI/intro/wcag).